incuna/incuna-countries/README.md

 ### Fixtures

-Load the default list of contries into your database with loaddata:
+Load the default list of countries into your database with loaddata:

     python manage.py loaddata default_countries